pycom/pycom-documentation/chapter/tutorials/lopy/lorawan-nano-gateway.md

 | Frequency Plan    | Select Country (e.g. EU - 868 MHz)  |
 | Location          | User Defined                        |
 | Antenna Placement | Indoor or Outdoor                   |

+The Gateway EUI should match your Gateway ID from the config.py file.
+We suggest you follow the procedure described near the top of this document to create your own unique Gateway ID.

 Once these settings have been applied, click ``Register Gateway``.
 A Gateway Overview page will appear, with the configuration settings showing.
 Next click on the ``Gateway Settings`` and configure the Router address to match that of the gateway (default - router.eu.thethings.network).